bkper/bkper-portfolio-bot/README.md

 ### Properties Interactions:

-   The Portfolio Agent interacts with various properties to manage and synchronize data effectively.
+   The Portfolio Bot interacts with various properties to manage and synchronize data effectively.
 Ensure these properties are correctly set in your books for optimal performance.

    **Book Properties**:
    - **Financial Books**: